Tesla Cybertruck: Suspension, chassis, and steering

-Cybertruck AWD and Cyberbeast trims have adjustable air suspension at both axles, while the long range trim has non-adjustable coil spring suspension.
-The AWD & Cyberbeast trims have self-leveling suspension that can compensate for variable load weights, and provide up to 12 in of suspension travel and 17.4 in of ground clearance, with a 35 degree approach angle, and 28 degree departure angle.
+The Cyberbeast and AWD trims have adjustable air suspension at both axles, while the long range trim has non-adjustable coil spring suspension.
+The Cyberbeast and AWD trims have self-leveling suspension that can compensate for variable load weights, and provide up to 12 in of suspension travel and 17.4 in of ground clearance, with a 35 degree approach angle, and 28 degree departure angle.